 From speaking to customers, it’s clear that a lot of confusion and general unawareness exists around Power Apps.
 What are they?… or who are they for?
 In fact, the vast majority of business leaders we talk to aren’t even aware of Microsoft Power Apps until we tell them about it.
 Microsoft are great technologists.
 But, as it often the case, they don’t a great job of communicating effectively to the “real” world when there is something to shout about.

 Power Apps can be used in almost any scenario.
-Here’s just a few examples of some recent projects we have implemented using Power Apps that are not typical sales or customer service.
+Here’s just a few examples of some of our recent Power Apps for the SMB sector that are not typical sales or customer service.

 - Travel agent (customer records, trips and excursions)